osrf/TSC-RMW-Reports/README.md

 ![Build Farm Memory
 Consumption](./galactic/plots/BuildFarmRMWMemoryConsumption.png)

 ### 1.2.3: Subscriber CPU Utilization, Latency, and Lost Messages  By Message Type and RMW
 ![Build Farm performance by message type](./galactic/plots/PerfTestVsMsgSize.png)

+## 1.3 Build Farm Test Discussion

+The results between two the RMW implementations were reasonably close, particularly in light of other RMW implementations visible on the build farm.
+In terms of CPU utilization and memory there the Cyclone RMW performed slightly better in terms of both memory and CPU performance.
+The memory advantage of Cyclone was not born out by plot in 1.2.3 where FastRTPS RMW seems to outperform for all message times.
+In terms of message latency and message both vendors appear to perform well up until approximately the 1mb message size.
+For messages greater than ~1Mb Cyclone RMW has better results with lower latency and the number of messages sent.

 # 2. Mininet Experiments